Roman Republic

 2. ‘By the life of Enlil, king of heaven and earth, I shall exploit the fields of Ningirsu as an interest-bearing loan.
 I shall operate the levees up to the spring, and forever and ever(?. ) I shall not cross over the boundary territory of Ningirsu.
 I shall not make changes to its levees and irrigation ditches.
 I shall not smash its steles to bits.
 [If I ever violate this agreement, on that day, may] the great casting-net of Enlil, king of heaven and earth, on which I have sworn, fall on Umma from the sky!’”, (RIME 1.9.3.1; CDLI, P431075, lines 235’-282’).

-This oath is repeated for the other gods following deities: Ninhursag; Enki; Sin; Utu; and Ninki (as discussed further below).
+This oath is repeated in succession for the following deities: Ninhursag; Enki; Sin; Utu; and Ninki.

 1. “Eanatum, ensi of Lagash, uncle of Enmetena, ensi of Lagash, [together] with Enakale, ensi of Umma, demarcated the (border) ground and extended its levee from the Princely Canal to the Gu'edena.
 He left 215 nindan of Ningirsu's field under the control of Umma and made it into ‘a field with no owner’ [= no-man’s land].